Accessibility Options

 But, only a couple words fit this sentence's meaning.

-LLMs are good at generating text because they seem to understand what words mean.
+LLMs are good at generating text because they choose words that fit with the previous words' meanings.

 Closer or Further?